godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 First we check the mouse mode.
 If the mouse mode is not ``MOUSE_MODE_CAPTURED``, we want to return, which will skip the code below.

 Next we define a new :ref:`Vector2 <class_Vector2>` called ``joypad_vec``.
 This will hold the right joystick position.
-Based on the OS, we set it's values so it's mapped to the proper axes for the right joystick.
+Based on the OS, we set its values so it is mapped to the proper axes for the right joystick.

 .. warning:: As stated above, I do not (currently) has access to a Mac computer, so the joystick axes may need changing.
 If they do,
              please open a GitHub issue on the Godot documentation repository!